New Ed Neighbourhood Sale takes place Sept 20

-NCC proposes Sussex development – invites feedback until Feb.
-12
+NCC proposes Sussex development

 The Sussex Blocks “opportunity” within the plan proposes to “redevelop the urban blocks to support the Rideau Hall tourist anchor, with a possible new public park and mid-rise, mixed-use buildings in an architectural style faithful to New Edinburgh’s historic neighbourhood character,” according to the NCC.